 Good to know:

-Included in all rates and room categories is free WiFi (10MG), a generous breakfast buffet, free 24-hour use of the hotel gym and complimentary access to the weekend sauna.
+Included in all rates and room categories is free Wi-Fi access (10MG), a generous breakfast buffet, free 24-hour use of the hotel gym, and complimentary access to the weekend sauna.
 Don’t forget to check the preserved former prison cells of the Katajanokka prison.

 This review post was made possible in partnership with Katajanokka Hotel Helsinki to promote its gay-friendliness.
 Anyhow, our photos, texts, and opinions are 100% our own, as usual.